ssssi/freqtrade_strs/README.md

 # freqtrade-strs
 ## some strategies.

-## Note:Don't use it directly, you need to optimize these parameters, my dry run results are optimized after running, only need optimized these parameters, nothing else.
+## Note:Don't use it directly(E0V1E.py), you need to optimize these parameters, my dry run results are optimized after running, only need optimized these parameters, nothing else.
 ## Never set the stoploss to -0.99, it's very stupid in my opinion.

 is_optimize_32 = True